kinetic-flow/arcin-infinitas/README.md

 1:1 means the rotary encoder counts from 0 and up to (but not including) 256.

-1:2 means 0 to 512, 1:4 means 0 to 1024, etc. In other words, you are setting finer granularity for each tick as the second number increases.
+1:N increases the range in which the encoder counts up to at the hardware level.
+1:2 means 0 to 512, 1:4 means 0 to 1024, etc. In other words, you are setting finer granularity for each tick as N increases.
 Effectively, going from 1:2 to 1:4 makes so that twice the amount of rotation of the encoder is required to input a full rotation.

-2:1 means every movement counts as double compared to 1:1.
-4:1 means it will move 4x as much, and so on.
-This comes at a loss of granurality (values will "jump" between each tick)
+N:1 means the rotary encoder counts from 0 and up to (but not including) 256, but the value reported to your computer will be amplified by a factor of N. 4:1 means it will move 4x as much, and so on.
+This comes at a loss of granularity (values will "jump" between each tick).

 For DAO turntables, it is recommended that you stick to values between 1:2 and 1:4, inclusive.